Maraṇasati

-Maraṇasati (mindfulness of death, death awareness) is a Buddhist meditation practice of remembering (frequently keeping in mind) that death can strike at anytime (AN 6.20), and we should practice assiduously appamada and with urgency in every moment, even in the time it takes to draw one breath.
-Not being diligent every moment, is called negligence by the Buddha (AN 6.19).
-In the Earliest discourses of the Buddha, the term Maranasati is only explicitly defined twice, in those two suttas AN 6.19 and AN 6.20.
+Maraṇasati (mindfulness of death, death awareness) is a Buddhist meditation practice of remembering (frequently keeping in mind) that death can strike at any time (AN 6.20), and that we should practice assiduously (appamada) and with urgency in every moment, even in the time it takes to draw one breath.
+Not being diligent every moment is called negligence by the Buddha (AN 6.19).
+In the earliest discourses of the Buddha, the term 'Maranasati' is only explicitly defined twice, in the two suttas AN 6.19 and AN 6.20.

-Later Buddhist schools have expanded the meaning of maranasati to include various visualization and contemplation techniques to meditate on the nature of death.
-The cultivation of Maranasati is said to be conducive to right effort and also helps in developing a sense of spiritual urgency (Saṃvega) and renunciation (Nekkhamma).
+Later Buddhist schools have expanded the meaning of 'maranasati' to include various visualization and contemplation techniques to meditate on the nature of death.
+The cultivation of Maranasati is said to be conducive to right effort, and also helpful in developing a sense of spiritual urgency (Saṃvega) and renunciation (Nekkhamma).

 Theravada Buddhism

 Mindfulness of death is a common practice in Southeast Asian Buddhist monasteries.
 Buddhist monasteries such as Wat Pah Nanachat will often have human skeletons on display in the meditation hall.